 Dumbbells are commonly used to perform lunges because of how easy and comfortable they are to use when doing them.
 This type of dumbbell lunges, recommended in strength training, will help tone your legs, abs and glutes with much more effective results, since adding weight to the exercise activates more muscles.

 A dumbbell should be held in each hand with arms down and close to the body.
 Be careful!
 Make sure you pick the right weight for your workout.
-Next, you will have to perform a classic stride to the front and bend both knees at the same time to lower your body until the back knee touches the ground.
+Next, you will have to perform a classic lunge to the front and bend both knees at the same time to lower your body until the back knee touches the ground.

 To lift yourself up, use the front leg and push yourself up with the toe of the back leg.
 We recommend doing one or two sets of ten reps with each leg and rest for ten seconds in between.